 | Feature | Traditional VDI | Any Workspace |

-| Accès | Location-dependent | Anywhere, any device |
+| Accès | Limited by location and setup | Anywhere, on any device |

-| Performance | Variable, latency-prone | Optimized, adaptive |
+| Performance | Inconsistent, often impacted by latency | Optimized and adaptive |

-| Sécurité | Perimeter-based | Zero Trust, identity-driven |
+| Sécurité | Built around the perimeter | Zero Trust and identity-driven |

-| Scalability | Costly and complex | Elastic, cloud-enabled |
+| Scalability | Expensive and complex to expand | Elastic and cloud-enabled |

-| User Experience | Often inconsistent | Seamless and modern |
+| User Experience | Often fragmented | Seamless and modern |

 Conclusion